liu-if-else/liu-if-else.github.io/_posts/2020-11-17-stencil-buffer's-uses-in-unity3d.md

 ...
 ```

 In the second pass, at first, vertices are magnified alone their normal direction to draw a bigger image.
-Within the new rendering area, the pixels rendered by the previous pass are with stenticl value of one.
-They can not pass the "Ref 0" and "Comp Equal" test and therefore will be discarded.
-On the other hand, the fragments of the newly inflated area will succeed the test since their stencil values are still zero.
+Within the new rendering area, the fragments at the pixels already rendered in the previous pass are with stenticl value of one.
+These fragments can not pass the "Ref 0" and "Comp Equal" test and therefore will be discarded.
+On the other hand, the fragments in the newly inflated area will succeed the test since their stencil values are still zero.

 ```c
 ...